ochalet-wp/logicaldate-service-gen/README.md

 ```
 ag asyncapi.yaml @asyncapi/html-template -o ./docs
 ```
-We can then publish this generated HTML to GitHub Pages
+We can then publish this generated HTML to GitHub Pages, see example [here](https://github.devops.worldpay.local/pages/farrows520/logicaldate-service-gen/) for this repo.

 # Merge